ericfrederich/smlinux/README.md

 	smlinux update --hd
 	       or
 	smlinux update --config

 Updates existing install to latest from github while retaining custom textures.
+If updated build fails, keeps previous build.

-You can also use this option to rebuild if you edit your source files or change source assets like actors manually.
+You can also use this option to rebuild after you apply patches or edit your source or source assets like actors manually.
 Note --hd only needs to be applied once, not with every update (unless what's included with hd has changed in new version of script).

 If you want to save your existing build, rename it (anything) before running the update, for example: